 The era of parents finding matches for their kids is long gone and the magic of old-fashioned matrimonial websites is fading fast.
 Cometh the era of finding a date for yourself!
 Swiping on the screen is the new-age way to find your prince in the pond of toads.
-Dating apps are the new rage.
-Yes, apps like Tinder, Happn, OKCupid, Woo and TrulyMadly are not just for casual dates and one nighters.
+Dating apps are a new rage.
+Yes, apps like Tinder, Happn, OkCupid, Woo and TrulyMadly are not just for casual dates and one-nighter.

 If you are willing you can find your Mrs or Mr Right with a mere swipe – as did Arushi Nayar Tandon, now happily married to Akshay Tandon.
 Arushi’s story in her own words:

 I never had the knight-on-a-white-horse-sweeping-me-away type of fantasy.
 Mine was the desi-version Shaadi fantasy, with all the colours of a typical Punjabi wedding complete with late-night phera, shor-sharaba, being picked up for the Jai mala, and cousins fighting for the mojdi!

 I have always been excited about getting married.
 It was what came after the wedding that scared the wits out of me.
 The thought of having to spend every day and night with one man for the rest of my life!!
 That was quite harsh – or so I felt at the time.